Last update on May 8th, 2022 at 11:33 am

 Once you choose a location and size, you are ready to get a PO Box.
 There are two options to get a PO Box.
 You can reserve a PO Box online or go to the post office in person.

-Both methods require that you fill out a Form 1583 and provide two sorts of IDs, one of which must have a photo of yourself.
+Both methods require filling out a Form 1583 and providing two sorts of IDs, one of which must have a photo of yourself.

 How To Get a PO Box Online?

 - To get a PO Box online, Proceed to PO Boxes Online.